District volleyball tournament is Thursday

 The Lady Raiders are set to put their undefeated district record on the line Thursday in the District volleyball tournament at Franklin County High School.

 CHS will play at 4:30 p.m.
-Thursday against the winner of Shelbyville and Warren County.
+Thursday against Warren County.
 A win in that match would put the Lady Raiders in the district championship at 7:30 p.m. and guarantee a region tournament trip.
 Hear all the action on Thunder Radio.